necr0n/dcs-make-flyable/README.md

 Planes that have a nice model or mostly working avionics.
 Su-24M, Su-34, B-1B, MiG-31, MQ-1A Predator, MQ-9 Reaper, Tu-22M3.

 # How to use it?
-* Click on the green Clone or download button, download .ZIP
+* Click on the green Code button, download .ZIP

 * Go to your user \Saved Games\DCS\Mods\aircraft folder (for example C:\Users\your_username\Saved Games\DCS\Mods\aircraft).
 If you don't have that folder, create it.